 The light from the sun with no clouds in the sky will give you sharp shadows.
 Sometimes it can be good, but usually the shadows detract from the subject.
 Direct light that isn't diffused can also give you pure white spots from shiny reflective areas of your subject.

-It's really quite easy to make your own diffuser, either by buying some diffusion material or by using something you already have lying around in your home.
+It's really quite easy to make your own light diffuser.
+You can either buy some diffusion material or you can use something you already have lying around in your home.

 There are a few different directions to go in.
 Some diffusers are intended to work with light sources such as specific models electronic strobes and some are more generic in nature.

 If you need the firepower of a flash gun, due to a low lighting situation, you can soften the light from a standard hot shoe flash by purchasing a softbox made specifically for your flashgun.
 These diffusers usually are easy to collapse and are not too difficult to carry on a photo excursion.

 There are many DIY macro lightbox tutorials around to watch.
 You only need some basic skills-that's not me- to build your own small lightbox to attach to your speedlight.

 Fold-able diffusion accessories are convenient to carry and usually come in circular, oval, or triangular designs.
 The photo below is of a diffusion panel that is 32 inches.